 For our 72 hour kits, I wanted to have things in the backpacks that were practical, easy to use, and easy to access.
 We have 2 emergency totes in addition to the backpacks.
 One tote has extra emergency supplies and the other has extra food.
 I am hoping that we would be able to grab all the extra totes in the event of an emergency.
 If we have to leave on foot we have the necessities in our bags, but they aren’t so heavy that we can’t manage them.
-Knowing that 2 kids won’t be able to carry their own packs, and one kid would most likely have to be carried made this extra important.
+Knowing that some kids won’t be able to carry their own packs, and some kids would most likely have to be carried made this extra important.

 Within the backpacks, each category of supplies is separated by a Gallon Ziploc bag.
 This will make it easy to find things when we do have to use our kits, and also will make rotating things MUCH easier.
 Get your Adult 72 Hour Kit Checklist here!

 I have an amazing Aunt who has given us TONS of emergency supplies over the years.
 Every Christmas, I look forward to seeing what new things we will receive.
 One year we got a portable toilet!
 With little kids, I can’t even tell you how awesome that will be to have an actual toilet seat to use!

 I looked through a ton of different websites (check out my Emergency Preparedness Pinterest Board) and came up with a checklist that worked for my family.
 I tried my best to include links to exactly what we have in our kits.
 We included the essentials like:

 - Emergency Blanket

 - Hand warmers